mahelet-kassa/Coffee-Flavor-Wheel/README.md

-# Zoma Coffee Roaster - Interactive Flavor Wheel
+#Coffee Roaster - Interactive Flavor Wheel

-An interactive coffee flavor wheel built with React and D3.js for [Zoma Coffee Roaster](https://www.zomacoffeeroaster.com/).
+An interactive coffee flavor wheel built with React and D3.js for Zoma Coffee Roaster.
 Explore the unique flavors of our premium Ethiopian coffees: Harrar, Sidamo, Yirgacheffe, and Guji.

 **Crafting connections that go beyond the cup**

 ## Features

 - 🎯 **Interactive Flavor Wheel**: Click on different flavor sections (fruity, nutty, floral, etc.) to explore coffee characteristics
-- ☕ **Zoma Coffee Products**: Discover our Ethiopian coffees - Harrar, Sidamo, Yirgacheffe (Best Seller), and Guji
+- ☕ ** Coffee Products**: Discover our Ethiopian coffees - Harrar, Sidamo, Yirgacheffe (Best Seller), and Guji
 - 📝 **Tasting Notes**: Learn about the typical tasting notes for each flavor category
 - 🍵 **Brewing Methods**: Get suggested brewing methods with ratios and timing for each flavor type
 - ✍️ **Personal Tasting Journal**: Add your own tasting experiences with ratings and notes